koldy/model/readme.md

 ### DateType

-`new DateType(defaultValue?: Date|string)` accepts instance of `Date` or string.
+`new DateType(defaultValue?: Date|string|function)` accepts instance of `Date` or string.
 Anything you pass as a string will be accepted.
 However, after getting a property of this type, your string will be parsed using `Date.parse()` which could fail.
 Koldy Model relies entirely on browser's Date implementation, which could be different from browser to browser.